Tips: Gothicstone Travertine, Limestone or Marble Paver Installation

 - You should not use a prophylactic coating type of sealer like you would on wood products.
 That type of sealer puts a coating on the wood and people often use that kind of sealer for concrete pavers, as well, with bad results.

 - With natural stone, you should never use a prophylactic coating type of sealer because the stone wants to breathe.
-Use a “breathable” sealer which tends to last many years longer.
+Use a “breathable” sealer that tends to last many years longer.
 When using a high-quality sealer, you will only have to seal every 5-10 years or longer.
 Gothicstone recommends Stain Proof, www.drytreat.com cleaners, and sealer products.

 How to get the natural stone to visually “pop” again like it was new.

 - We like to recommend that every couple of years, you do a mild muriatic acid wash on the stone.
-You must be careful but, it is not as scary as you may think.
+You must be careful but it is not as scary as you may think.
 Here’s how: